Churchill Archive Platform - Accessibility

 Does the site support screen readers?

-Yes, the site has been manually tested throughout using JAWS 18, NVDA 2018, Apple VoiceOver and Android Talkback.
+Yes, the site has been manually tested throughout using NVDA 2023, JAWS 2023, and Voiceover on Windows 11 and macOS operating systems.

 On main content pages such as book chapters, all content is correctly tagged to allow screen reader users to navigate the content and understand its structure.
 Screen reader users are able to follow text in the correct reading order throughout.